Stop what you are doing and make this vegan Wellington recipe! Yes, I am serious, it is that good!

 It is so freaking delicious and amazing!
 Imagine savory vegetables wrapped in pillowy soft puff pastry and baked to perfection.

-This vegan mushroom wellington uses a variety of veggies for the filling.
-Of course, you can substitute any additional veggies that you want, it really is so simple to customize!
+This vegan mushroom Wellington uses a variety of veggies for the filling.
+Of course, you can substitute any additional veggies you want.
+It is so simple to customize!

 If you are looking for a nut-free Wellington, you could probably substitute some other type of flower or ground seeds, but I haven’t tried it yet.

 The walnuts 100% disappear into the flavor of the filling so you won’t taste them when eating.
 If you hate the flavor of nuts, I promise you won’t notice them in this vegan Christmas Wellington!

 It will wow your friends and family and even meat-eaters will be begging to dig in.
 My boyfriend eats meat with almost every meal and raves about this dish saying it is one of the best things he has ever had!

-My favorite way to serve it is with my Vegan Brown Gravy which is rich and delicious and really brings the flavors together for the wellington.
+My favorite way to serve it is with my Vegan Brown Gravy which is rich and delicious and brings the flavors together for the Wellington.

-I will show you the easy step-by-step recipe for making your own vegan wellington so you can wow a crowd, or yourself, at your next gathering.
+I will show you the easy step-by-step recipe for making your own Wellington vegan so you can wow a crowd at your next gathering.